xin2zhang/VIP/README.rst

     sh setup.sh

-This builds up the VFWI package, but does not install the package into the python path.
+This builds up the VFWI package, but does not install the package into your Python environment.
-As a result, to use the package we need to tell python where the package is.
+As a result, to use the package you need to tell python where the package is.
 For example, when running scripts, do

 .. code-block:: python